Chapter 7 : Cats & Dogs

 "What do you do?"

 "Read," it was the only thing I could think of.

 "Read anything good lately?"

 "Dracula," I responded with the last novel I had completed.

-"Yes," I relaxed a little with the shock his knowing a Muggle author caused.
+"Yes," I relaxed a little at his knowing a Muggle author.

 "Have you read Frankenstein?"